Guest Newsletter Contributor, Rose Carlson: Ways to Commemorate October 15 - Pregnancy and Infant Loss Remembrance Day

 *Encourage those who are unable to attend to light a candle at home.
 If you have a website or Facebook page, ask those who light candles at home to share photos, creating a virtual wave of light.

+*If you do not have the resources for an event, you can also make the month of October memorable for your families by hosting a gathering to decorate candle holders or make awareness ribbon pins they can share with their family and friends.
 It can take some time and creative effort, but the thoughtful care and love you invest in providing the families you care for a memorable way to honor their beloved child is worth it.
 If you want to plan an October 15 event and have questions, contact me at [email protected].
 If you are planning or have held a Wave of Light event, feel free to share your ideas, as well.